AmirahParman/AmirahParman/README.md

 Hello!

 My name is Amirah and I’m a Learning & Development personnel who has recently developed a passion for programming.
 I’m fascinated by web development and I’m currently learning how to build websites with HTML, CSS and JavaScript.

+##Currently following:

-📖 Javascript from Beginner to Professional by Laurence Lars Svekis, Maaike van Putten & Rob Percival </br>
+*📖Javascript from Beginner to Professional by Laurence Lars Svekis, Maaike van Putten & Rob Percival

-👨‍🏫Udemy: The Web Developer Bootcamp 2023
+*👨‍Udemy: The Web Developer Bootcamp 2023

 I am looking to expand my portfolio of web projects and connect with other developers to learn from their insights.